quanser/Quanser_Interactive_Labs_Resources/docs/source/Workspaces/port_numbers.rst

 These port numbers are used to communicate with the products in their respective workspaces.
 Use this as a reference for static workspaces where the device is opened automatically (virtual labs) or as reference when manually spawning a single device.

-The blank spaces in the following table refers to types of ports that are not available or applicable.
+The blank spaces in the following table refer to types of ports that are not available or applicable.

 .. raw:: html